4ntoined/pokemonpy-package/log.md

 - [x] implement semifield (big step, im already upset about it); heck yeah
 - [ ] invent PPS (Pokémon Positioning System), orient 4 Pokémon in a battle *
-- [ ] rework moves.py to target one or two or all mons
+- [x] rework moves.py to target one or two or all mons, got through power 55 moves
+- [ ] rework moves.py pt 2
 - [ ] rework move info to report range
 - [ ] rework game to have player select a target(s)
 - [x] spread damage in the damage calculation, started this need to figure out